groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/CustomDatabaseContexts.md

 }
 ```

-This modified version of `View.playerRepository(_:)` explains why the `EnvironmentValues.playerRepository` setter was declared as fileprivate: this guarantees that when a `playerRepository` is set, a read-only `databaseContext` is set as well.

-Now everything is working as expected: `@Query` can perform arbitrary reads, and views can perform controlled writes.
+Now everything is working as expected: views can perform controlled writes, and use the `@Query` propoerty wrapper.

 ## Replacing DatabaseContext with a custom database manager, and connecting to multiple databases

 It is also possible to get rid of `DatabaseContext` entirely, and perform all database accesses from a database manager.

-This technique can be used to disallow arbitrary reads.
+This technique can be used to prevent unrestricted reads.
 It is also useful in applications that connect to multiple databases (just define multiple database managers).

 First, stop defining the `databaseContext` environment value, since it is useless.